Marine boilers information

 © Lars Josefsson Steamesteem in a computerized world.
 Marine marine boilers today and yesterday.

-Steamesteem means that I like marine boilers, Yarrow water tube marine marine boilers as well as Scotch marine marine boilers.
+Steamesteem means that I like marine boilers, Yarrow water-tube marine boilers as well as Scotch marine boilers.

 My name is Lars Josefsson.
 I am from Sweden and I have worked with marine boilers and heavy fuel oil burners almost all my life.
 During the years I have designed automatic control systems for more than one hundred boilers for ships that are sailing on the seven seas today in tankers, cruise liner, general cargo ships, etc